nsat/space-services-user-guide/tutorials/cuda/Readme.md

 This tutorial demonstrates CUDA v10.0 by running [the samples that come shipped with NVIDIA CUDA v10.0⤴](https://docs.nvidia.com/cuda/archive/10.0/cuda-installation-guide-linux/index.html#compiling-examples).

+## Prerequisites

+All tutorials require the steps outlined in the [Getting Started Guide](../GettingStarted.md#execution-environment-setup).

 ## Overview

 The tutorial comes with 2 scripts: